evilsocket/opensnitch/wiki/Why-OpenSnitch-does-not-intercept-application-XXX.md

 - the Inode does not exist under `/proc/<PID>/fd/`

+- the PID is a TID in reality, under `/proc/<PID>/task/<TID>/`

+- the PID runs inside a container, and the connection is not in `/proc/net/*` but in `/proc/<PID>/net`

 - the PID entry does not exist under `/proc/`

+- because ~conntrack~ the night is dark and full of terrors https://blog.cloudflare.com/conntrack-turns-a-blind-eye-to-dropped-syns/

-Some discussions you may want to read: [#10](https://github.com/gustavo-iniguez-goya/opensnitch/issues/10#issuecomment-608428026) and [#84](https://github.com/gustavo-iniguez-goya/opensnitch/issues/84#issuecomment-721663451)
+Some discussions you may want to read: [#10](https://github.com/gustavo-iniguez-goya/opensnitch/issues/10#issuecomment-608428026) , [#84](https://github.com/gustavo-iniguez-goya/opensnitch/issues/84#issuecomment-721663451) and [#343](https://github.com/evilsocket/opensnitch/issues/343#issuecomment-813531496)

 ***